opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 Work packages that meet the filter criteria now but did not in the past are marked with an "Added" icon.
 These work packages were added to the current query after the selected comparison point, either because they were newly created since then or certain attributes changed such that they meet the filter criteria.

+> [!NOTE]
+>
-> **Note**: These do not necessarily represent _newly created_ work packages; simply those that are new to this particular view because they now meet the filter criteria.
+> These do not necessarily represent _newly created_ work packages; simply those that are new to this particular view because they now meet the filter criteria.

 #### No longer meets filter criteria